okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/configure-user-scoped-account-management/main/index.md

 If an invalid email is passed to `profile` in the request body, the response returns a 400 BAD REQUEST with error code E0000001.

-If the email operation isn't enabled for the request `role` on the org, the response returns a 403 FORBIDDEN with error code E0000038.
+If the email operation isn't enabled for the request `role` in the org, the response returns a 403 FORBIDDEN with error code E0000038.

 If the email already exists for the current user, the response returns a 409 CONFLICT with error code E0000157.